joe-warren/opencascade-hs/README.md

 This uses [opencascade-hs](https://hackage.haskell.org/package/opencascade-hs) as the kernel, but provides a "more functional" API over it.

+### Waterfall CAD SVG

+Waterfall CAD SVG adds support for converting Waterfall objects to/from SVG.

+It uses the library [svg-tree](https://hackage.haskell.org/package/svg-tree).

+It's packaged as a separate library to Waterfall-CAD.

 ## Installing Dependencies

 OpenCASCADE-hs depends on Open Cascade version `7.8.x`.
 In order to run with an earlier version of Open Cascade, you'll need to use a version prior to `0.3.0.0`.